-Skip inspection for groups of applications · Cloudflare for Teams documentation

 Skip inspection for groups of applications

-You can configure Cloudflare for Teams to skip inspection for certain groups of applications.
+You can configure Cloudflare Zero Trust to skip inspection for certain groups of applications.

-By default, Cloudflare Gateway creates a rule that includes the hostnames used by certain client applications, like Zoom or Apple's services, that rely on certificate pinning.
-The TLS inspection performed by a service like Cloudflare Gatway will cause errors when users visit those applications.
+By default, Cloudflare Gateway creates a rule that includes the hostnames used by certain client applications, like Zoom or Apple’s services, that rely on certificate pinning.
+The TLS inspection performed by a service like Cloudflare Gateway will cause errors when users visit those applications.

-This tutorial skips inspection for additional appilcations beyond those in the list curated by Cloudflare.
+This tutorial skips inspection for additional applications beyond those in the list curated by Cloudflare.

 🗺️ This walkthrough covers how to: